DarkGeekMS/rl-grid-world/README.md

 ## Usage

 -   Update policies within text files in `policies` folder.
+Text files are named after the numbers of the corresponding grid worlds.

 -   Run the direct utility estimation (using a specific representation on a specific grid) :
     ```bash